 Puts Everything in One Place

-This is another great benefit, as sometimes it can be hell to find back files scattered across a whole network of computers, folders, files and subdirectories.
-With these tools everything will be in one place and you’ll be able to find them back.
+This is another great benefit, as sometimes it can be hell to find back files scattered across a whole network of computers, folders, files, and subdirectories.
+These collaborative team platforms help deliver on all tasks and avoid sales bottlenecks.
+Using these platforms, everything will be in one place and you’ll be able to find them back.

 All you need to do is go back to the conversation that they were mentioned in – and that’s often a lot easier for us to remember than what name we gave a folder the last time we used it.